josecrespo32/wallbox-challenge-2022/README.md

  * user@wallbox.com:user1234
  * admin@wallbox.com:admin1234

-There also exist two convenient 'database' methods for clearing 'Users' and 'Chargers' collections.
+There also exist two convenient 'database' methods for clearing 'Users' and 'Chargers' collections (accessible by js code in this same project).

 ## Endpoints documentation